zinx28/FortServer/README.md

 - Aiming to support S3 - S15
 - Arena UI/Playlists!
 S8 - S23 (Working....
 Not For Prod)
 - Save the world (STW) is aimed at the very end and might never actually be implemented
+- You may use added/unfished config stuff [FortBackend/src/App/Utilities/Saved/Config.cs](https://github.com/zinx28/FortBackend/blob/main/FortBackend/src/App/Utilities/Saved/Config.cs)

+# Discord Bot
+- Make sure you setup the bot in the configs... and /test command works

+### Commands
+- /test
+- /who (this command only works if the user has a role... lets say helpers.. ig)

 # HTTP
 - Just build on Release or Debug